 Living in a half-way house, she experienced a strained relationship with her brother and sister-in-law who were raising her daughter.

 Baring both her physical and emotional self, she had sex with the half-way house program director (Rio Hackford) to reduce her curfew requirements, offered oral sex to her employment counselor to get a job in a Head Start program (instead of a factory), and often chose the wrong people to associate with.

-The film's conclusion occurred during a blackout in the city.
-At the Shortbus club during the rousing singing of "In the End," Sofia became excitedly engaged in a kissing and sexual threesome with another couple, Nick (Jan Hilmer) and Leah (Shanti Carson).
+The film's conclusion occurred during a blackout in the city, happening simultaneously when Sofia was again unable to reach orgasm.
+At the Shortbus club during the rousing singing of "In the End" by the cross-dressing Mistress (Justin Vivian Bond) of the club, Sofia became excitedly engaged in a kissing and sexual threesome with another couple: Nick (Jan Hilmer) and Leah (Shanti Carson).
 As she finally achieved orgasm, the lights of the city were simultaneously restored.

 Surf School (2006)

 About the only redeeming part was that "virgin Larry" became involved with three topless blonde Swedish girls (Rikke Moegelhoej, Annika Svedman, and Aubrie Lemon).
 Their gratuitous nudity was shown while they were meditating nude poolside, or when topless sunbathing.
-They bragged: "Breasts are no big deal.
+The Nordic females bragged: "Breasts are no big deal.
 Just skin," and "We have nipples, you have nipples.
 American men seem to get so crazy over breasts."

 Three Swedish Girls

 Peter O'Toole's Oscar-nominated role as dying, impotent, septuagenarian has-been actor Maurice Russell told about his warm March-December platonic romance with the nicknamed title character: